-JavaScript utility libraries have been around since the language itself was painful to work with.
-Understanding where we came from makes it clearer why switching now makes sense.
+JavaScript utility libraries have been around since the language itself was painful to work with, and understanding where we came from makes it clearer why switching now makes sense.

 A brief history: Underscore → Lodash → now

 Underscore.js (2009) came first.
-Arrays didn’t have map or filter in IE. Objects were hard to clone reliably.
-Underscore gave you a consistent functional toolkit across browsers that disagreed on nearly everything.
+Arrays didn’t have map or filter in IE, objects were hard to clone reliably, and Underscore gave you a consistent functional toolkit across browsers that disagreed on nearly everything.

-Lodash (2012) forked from Underscore and quickly outgrew it.
-Better performance, more functions, lazy evaluation chains, and deep object utilities that Underscore didn’t bother with.
+Lodash (2012) forked from Underscore and quickly outgrew it, adding better performance, more functions, lazy evaluation chains, and deep object utilities that Underscore didn’t bother with.
 By the time ES6 arrived, Lodash had become the default dependency you added to every project without thinking.

 The problem is that the JavaScript ecosystem it was built for no longer exists.
 Native arrays have map, filter, flatMap, findIndex.
 The spread operator handles shallow clones.
 Optional chaining removes the need for _.get.
-Modules are standard.
-TypeScript is everywhere.
+Modules are standard and TypeScript is everywhere.

-Lodash kept adding functions and compatibility shims.
-The library grew.
-It became hard to tree-shake properly.
-Its types lagged behind.
-It still ships a CommonJS-first build in a world moving toward ESM.
+Lodash kept adding functions and compatibility shims, and as the library grew, it became hard to tree-shake properly.
+Its types lagged behind, and it still ships a CommonJS-first build in a world moving toward ESM.

-es-toolkit is the replacement.
-It was built after ES6, after TypeScript, after ESM.
-It doesn’t carry Underscore’s legacy.
+es-toolkit is the replacement, built after ES6, after TypeScript, after ESM, and it doesn’t carry any of Underscore’s legacy.

 What’s actually different